ArdanaLabs/hello-cardano-template/docs/hello-discovery.md

 When closing a vault the NFT must be burned.

-### Querrying Vaults
+### Querying Vaults

-The api should provide enpoints to querry all vaults or all vaults owned by a pubkey.
+The api should provide enpoints to query all vaults or all vaults owned by a pubkey.

-To querry all vaults just querry all utxos at the vault address and filter out vaults that don't have an authentication token.
+To query all vaults just query all utxos at the vault address and filter out vaults that don't have an authentication token.
-To querry vaults owned by a particular user further filter by parsing the vault datum and checking the owner.
+To query vaults owned by a particular user further filter by parsing the vault datum and checking the owner.